ARobZT/Achievements/InfoSec Gallery.md

 Problem-Solving: Applying logical and analytical thinking to solve the challenges presented in the room.
 ![image](https://github.com/user-attachments/assets/a7eb97c5-4a77-4f9d-bc69-01df1a84ff02)
 # [RootMe](https://github.com/user-attachments/assets/d122ce5a-21a5-46c6-ad51-8a2cacb2f00d)
-**Description:** Network Scanning: Using tools like nmap to discover open ports and services on the target system.
+Network Scanning: Using tools like nmap to discover open ports and services on the target system.

 Service Enumeration: Gathering information about the running services to find potential vulnerabilities.